 - a) Broad sets of applicability. - b) Multiple vendors and numerous users. - c) Balanced costs (LAN versus attached stations). - There is a significant and growing deployment of 40G serial interfaces in carrier networks and in access to carrier networks.
-Quantitative presentations have been made to the 802.3 40Gb/s Ethernet Single-mode Fibre PMD Study Group indicating significant market opportunity. - A growing share of the traffic in carrier networks is comprised of Ethernet and Ethernet services.
+Quantitative presentations have been made to the IEEE 802.3 40Gb/s Ethernet Single-mode Fibre PMD Study Group indicating significant market opportunity. - A growing share of the traffic in carrier networks is comprised of Ethernet and Ethernet services.
 Alternative technologies such as 40G POS (packet over SONET) are deployed in today's networks due to the lack of a serial Ethernet 40G interface - 88 participants attended the 40Gb/s Ethernet Single-mode Fibre Call for Interest.
 40 people from 34 companies indicated they would participate in the project.
 61 indicated this is the right time to start, with nobody opposed.
-This level of commitment indicates that a standard will be supported by multiple vendors. - The target market for the 40Gb/s SMF PMD is carrier networks, for which volumes may be more modest than those for lower speed or data center targeted PMDs.
+This level of commitment indicates that a standard will be supported by multiple vendors. - The target market for the 40Gb/s SMF PMD is carrier networks and access to carrier networks, for which volumes may be more modest than those for lower speed or intra-data center targeted PMDs.
 This does not imply a reduction in the need or value of the 40 Gb/s SMF PMD to address the stated applications.
-Overall costs are minimized through reductions in operational expense (including network design, installation and maintenance) by enabling common modules to be used for 40GE/OC-768/STM-256/OTU3.
-Carrier SMF is comparable to data center SMF market.
+Overall costs are minimized through reductions in operational expense (including network design, installation and maintenance) by enabling common modules to be used for 40GbE/OC-768/STM-256/OTU3.
+The size of the carrier SMF market is comparable to that of the data center SMF market.